-No, I think his parents sacrificed their lives to ensure that he was in a position to succeed.
-I think that effort included but was not limited to, sending him to a good private school.
+You see, his parents sacrificed their lives to ensure that he was in a position to succeed.

 Just look in the Bible and you’ll see.
 I think the end times are characterized by unthankfulness and disrespect.
 Also, I think, to a certain extent, unforgiveness.

 Q: What if your son asks you to stay away from his property or stop looking for him?

 A: What freaking nonsense!
 He has shown no regard for my property, so where would he get off saying something like that?

 He seemed to have no problem removing property from my home in my absence without my consent.
 Also, he got one or more of his “friends” to help him do it.
 Therefore, I’d guess that he has no real concern with property rights.